jlow-/Getting-and-Cleaning-Data/codebook.md

+#Codebook

-#This is a code book describing the variables in run_analysis.R
+This is a code book describing the variables in run_analysis.R